cherry15/nanaHacker/README.md

 # Getting Started with Nana Hacker

 The purpose of this project is to promote myself and experiment with Framer motion.
-This project is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts